suejinkim20/revised-portfolio/README.md

 Ongoing work in project, this portfolio has been built using HTML and CSS.

 ## Description
-This website has been created using HTML and CSS knowledge learned from UNC Coding Bootcamp.
+This website has been created using HTML, CSS, and Bootstrap.

-As of 02-13-21, the following criteria have been met:
 * Developer's name, recent photo are presented
 * Links to sections about the developer, the developer's work, and how to contact the devloper are displayed in a navigation bar
 * Navigation links scroll to corresponding sections